danielkr1324/Meme-Generator/README.md

 # Meme-Generator
 Forth commit.
-Added some more functionality and dsign.
+Added some more functionality and design.